w0lfschild/cDock/readme.md

 ### Information:
 * [Donate](http://w0lfschild.github.io/pages/donate.html)
-* cDock installs [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php) if it is not already installed.
+* cDock installs [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php) if it is not already installed
-* cDock works for both the Bottom Dock and Side dock.
+* cDock works for both the Bottom Dock and Side dock
-* cDock theming requires OS X 10.9+.
+* cDock theming requires OS X 10.9+
 * cDock requires rootless be disbaled on 10.11 for SIMBL install
 * Not all features are available on all versions of OS X
-* cDock may break in the future, and it may not be updated.
+* cDock may break in the future, and it may not be updated
-* This project isn't meant to be downloaded and built.
-This repo is for hosting / distribution for the project
+* This repo is for hosting / distribution for the project
 * Source for the bundle that controls the dock can be found here : [cDock2](http://github.com/w0lfschild/cDock2)

 ### Translations: